Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization

-\minihead{Storage Efficiency} We report the end-to-end compression ratio, calculated by comparing the total size of uncompressed model checkpoints to their compressed counterparts.
+\textbf{Storage Efficiency.} We report the end-to-end compression ratio, calculated by comparing the total size of compressed model checkpoints to their uncompressed counterparts.

-\minihead{Model Quality} We compare the quality of machine learning models trained from compressed checkpoints against a baseline model trained without checkpoint compression.
-Model quality is evaluated by analyzing the variance in task-specific evaluation metrics such as accuracy or loss.
+\textbf{Model Quality.} We compare the quality of machine learning models trained from compressed checkpoints against a baseline model trained without checkpoint compression and report the \emph{relative} quality degradation on accuracy or loss.

-\minihead{Runtime Overhead} We compare compression techniques based on their runtime overhead, measured as time consumed during compression relative to the total training time.
+\textbf{Runtime Overhead.} We report time spent on compression as a fraction of the total training time.